valsdav/distribution-of-interest-profiling/README.md

 `mixture_step1_transfer_field` here (the paper's `full_mixture_model_v15_transfer_field`).

-The `--ensemble-mode rebased-bma` flag is the combination used in the paper (rebase each member to its own minimum, then BMA-average).
+The `--ensemble-mode rebased-bma` flag is the combination used in the paper (rebase each member to its own minimum, then average — i.e. bag — the per-member likelihoods).
 The data hand-offs are explicit: the **step-2 scan** npz feeds both the step-2 post-fit (`--syst-scan2d`) and the Hessian (`--scan2d`/`--overlay-scan2d`), and the Hessian npz feeds the morphing plot (`--hessian-npz`).
 Increase `--steps-2d` for a finer scan surface.